-note Although it might look that getting to the actual implementation of the method is more time consuming the editor allows you to use the combination of the Shift and Up and Down arrow keys to navigate from the method declarations to their implementations and vice verse.
+Although it might look like getting to the actual implementation of the method is more time consuming, the editor allows you to use the combination of the Shift+Up and Shift+Down keys to navigate from the method declarations to their implementations and vice verse.
 Moreover, you can let the editor generate a skeleton of the definition of the methods, after you write the class definition, by using Class Completion (pressing the Ctrl+C keys while the cursor is within the class definition).